BlackDeath12/Simple433Reciever/README.md

 ## WARNING: This is an outdated code!
-(For an updated version of this code which uses a Python library that's easier to use, go to my other repository, [receiverLibrary](https://github.com/BlackDeath12/receiverLibrary)
+(For an updated version of this code which is built in a Python library that's easier to use, go to my other repository, [receiverLibrary](https://github.com/BlackDeath12/receiverLibrary)

 Simple 433mhz radio receiver protocol that checks if a binary code is received by a radio module that outputs digital signals.
 Based on the Manchester Code.